Professor Fife's research agenda includes urban public education reform as well as reforming the electoral process in the United States.

 Desegregation in American Schools: Comparative Intervention Strategies (1992, Praeger).

-Professor Fife is the Director of Graduate Studies as well as the Legal Studies advisor for undergraduates in the Department of Public Policy.
-He has been at IPFW since 1997 and previously was a faculty member in the Department of Political Science at Ball State University.
+Professor Fife is a former speaker of the Indiana University faculty at IPFW and has served on numerous university committees.
+He has been at IPFW since 1997 and was previously a faculty member in the Department of Political Science at Ball State University.